ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 line of the frame.
 This happens because the values for the coordinates X and Y are identical, since both number generators use the same seed.

-To distribute the circles over the entire frame we need different seeds for each expression.
+To distribute the circles over the whole frame we need different seeds for each expression.
 This can be achieved by writing a non-zero value (like `0xF0F0`) to the internal variable of one of expressions, but only when its value is `0`: